 19 Most Famous Caravaggio Paintings in 2024

 The most famous Caravaggio paintings are popular because of the way Caravaggio combined elements of the sacred and the profane in his works of art.
 Why is Caravaggio so popular?
-This famous Italian painter has long since been a subject of fascination for art history lovers due to his infamous and often troubled personal life and his revolutionary painting techniques.
+As on of the most famous painters from Italy, he has long since been a subject of fascination for art history lovers due to his infamous and often troubled personal life and his revolutionary painting techniques.

-Caravaggio’s main claim to fame is his departure from the Renaissance paintings that preceded him.
+Caravaggio’s main claim to fame is his departure from the Renaissance paintings that preceded him, like the Leonardo da Vinci paintings and the Raphael paintings that came before.
 Instead of focusing on the human body in its most perfect form, Caravaggio based the figures in his painting on real life.
 According to the Art Institute of Chicago, he is best known for “using everyday people as models, captured with all of their flaws.”
 He drew inspiration from the people who were actually present in his somewhat troubled life.

 But what was Caravaggio's life like?
 This guide to the 19 best Caravaggio paintings will tell you a little bit more about the famous artist’s life, as well as his most famous paintings.